- Disney's US Parks and Cruise Line Closed! Plus DoD Travel Ban!

 Dining at Disney is not cheap!

-The 2 signature meals equate to character meals, which many families partake of.
+The 2 signature meals equate to character meals, which many families like to attend.

 $488 for 5 days at WDW is not exorbitant for someone eating all of their meals with Disney.